EPFL-ENAC/vita-app/analysis/README.md

 	"pattern": regex
 }
 ```
-`name` is used as an identifier when creating other fields placed in relation to this one. `pattern` is a regex pattern which may contain capture groups.
+`name` is used as an identifier when creating other fields placed in relation to this one. `pattern` is a regex string which may contain capture groups.

 ### Adding entries in structured output